The Boggart: Characters

 Cymbeline, the play that Emily and Jessup see being rehearsed at their father's theatre, is one of William Shakespeare's last plays.
 It details the adventures of Princess Imogen (played in this version by the actress Meg), whose father King Cymbeline refuses to let her marry the noble but poorly born knight Leonates Posthumus.
 King Cymbeline instead insists that she marry her stepbrother, the evil Prince Cloten.
 Imogen runs away into the Welsh mountains, where she meets Morgan (played in this production by the friendly actor William) and his two "sons", who, Imogen eventually discovers, are really her long-lost brothers.
 When Prince Cloten comes seeking her, Imogen's eldest brother Guiderius crosses swords with him and slays him.
 The two brothers and their guardian eventually save Britain from an invasion of Romans, and King Cymbeline, mourning the death of his evil Queen and his wicked stepson, rediscovers his long lost princes and their sister.
 Like all of Shakespeare's later plays, it has many characters who appear to be lost forever but somehow get found: Imogen's lost husband, who reappears as a prisoner with the Roman army, the two lost princes, who have been learning manly arts in the Welsh mountains, and Imogen herself, who appears to be poisoned in the middle of the play, but the poison is unsuccessful and she recovers.
 The scene that moves the boggart to tears is the scene where Imogen's brothers find her, supposedly dead, and mourn her loss.

-The Cailleach Bheur is a mystical blue hag said to frequent parts of the Scottish Highlands.
+The Cailleach Bheur is a mystical blue hag enthralled to frequent parts of the Scottish Highlands.
 Associated with winter, she is reborn on All Hallows' Eve and returns to bring the winter and the winter snows.
 She carries a magical staff which freezes the ground with every tap.
 She is also guardian to animals throughout the winter, and returns to the earth by turning to stone on Beltane Eve.

 Sequel

-The Boggart was followed by a sequel, The Boggart and the Monster.
+The Boggart was followed by two sequels: The Boggart and the Monster (1997) and The Boggart Fights Back (2018).